ColinShaw/cpp-path-planning-project/README.md

 estimate the curvature and diminish the maximum speed based on this figure.
 The expected result is that the travel speed does not depend on the road curvatuve.
 This can be seen in the code in the `XYZ` function on line `xyz` of `main.cpp`.

+## Making the Path Cycle

+One goal of course is to be able to associate points beyond the end of the track with the equivalent point at the beginning of track.
+This is actually rather easy to accomplish in Frenet coordinates by simply taking `fmod` of the total track length in s coordinates.
+To simplify the code and not require specifically wrapping the data, I appending the first line of the `highway_map.csv` file to the end, with the s coordinate of zero replaced with the track length (6945.554), so that it would wrap as expected.